Strefa35/esp-platform/README.md

 ### Build esp-platform
 - `idf.py build`

+### Run esp-platform
+- Check which USB port you connected the ESP to:
+  - `ls -la /dev/tty*`

+- Flash the image and display serial output:
+  - `idf.py -p /dev/ttyUSB0 flash monitor` - for USB A
+  - `idf.py -p /dev/ttyACM0 flash monitor` - for USB C

 # Communication

 The MQTT protocol is used for bidirectional communication between the Controller and the outside world.
 This allows you to send information from the controller through the **MQTT Broker** to any other module that has also connected to the broker, as well as send queries from an external module to the controller.
 Data is sent in **JSON format**.